-While Portland may not boast an architectural icon like Seattle’s Space Needle or the Empire State Building in New York City, there are plenty of quirky landmarks that make Portland’s downtown area both memorable and unique.
+Despite, not boasting an architectural icon like Seattle’s Space Needle or the Empire State Building in New York City, there are plenty of quirky landmarks that make Portland’s downtown area both memorable and unique.

-Powell’s, the world’s largest independent book store, takes up one whole block on Burnside Street — a major artery of traffic on the northern border of the downtown proper.
-You can get lost for hours amongst the stacks, or stop by and listen to a visiting writer speak.
+Powell’s the world’s largest independent book store takes up one whole block on Burnside Street.
+You can get lost for hours amongst the stacks or stop by and listen to a visiting writer speak.

-Pioneer Square lies at the heart of downtown, as a place to gather and enjoy your meals from nearby food trucks and people watch as this central location bustles with city life.
-The 40,000 square feet of open space and steps are affectionately referred to as the city’s living room, for its comfortable, inviting nature.
+Pioneer Square lies at the heart of downtown as a place to gather.
+Even more, nearby food trucks and people gather at this central location.
+The 40000 square feet of open space and steps are affectionately referred to as the city’s living room for its comfortable inviting nature.

-These are just a few of the special spots that make downtown Portland memorable upon your first visit to the city, but locals have a chance to dig deeper and discover the variety of neighborhoods, the hidden gem establishments, and the impressive livability of Portland’s downtown area.
+These are just a few of the special spots that make downtown Portland memorable.
+Upon your first visit to the city dig deeper and discover the variety of neighborhoods, the hidden gem establishments and the impressive livability of Portland’s downtown area.

-Bungalow style houses dominate much of Portland’s outer neighborhoods, but in the downtown portion of the city, apartment buildings are increasing in number and height.
-Central Portland is actually the only area in the state where developers can build up to 300 feet, and with the ever-increasing density of this city, more are taking advantage of that option.
+Bungalow style houses dominate much of Portland’s outer neighborhoods..
+However, in the downtown portion of the city apartment buildings are increasing in number and height.
+In fact, Central Portland is the only area in the state where developers can build up to 300 feet.
+With the ever-increasing density of this city, developers are taking advantage of that option.

 Who’s moving to Downtown Portland?

-Cities tend to draw younger, single professionals in general, so one might assume that the most metropolitan area of a given city would reflect that trend.
-That isn’t so in Portland, where the younger population gravitates to the outer neighborhoods, likely motivated by older houses that offer cheaper rent.
+Cities tend to draw younger single professionals.
+As a result, one might assume that the most metropolitan area of a given city would reflect that trend.
+That isn’t so in Portland.
+In fact, the younger population gravitates to the outer neighborhoods likely motivated by older houses that offer cheaper rent.

-But the newness of many downtown Portland apartments is attracting a more settled, affluent crowd, including families.
-Some of the top high schools in the city are based in the downtown area, including Lincoln High School and Grant High School, which is an obvious draw for those with children.
-Additionally, there are plenty of kid-friendly and educational attractions to keep your younger ones busy on the weekends in downtown Portland, including the Oregon Historical Society, Portland Art Museum, Oregon Children’s Theater, and more.
+However, newness of many downtown Portland apartments is attracting affluent crowds and families.
+Some of the top high schools in the city are based in downtown.
+Additionally, there are plenty of kid-friendly and educational attractions to keep your younger ones busy on the weekends.
+Including the Oregon Historical Society Portland Art Museum Oregon Children’s Theater and more.

-Those who seek walkability and accessibility find downtown Portland particularly appealing.
-Walking is the transportation of choice with Portland’s 200 foot long blocks and a high concentration of amenities in one square mile.
-When you do need to reach the many other neighborhoods surrounding downtown, the streetcar, buses, and light rail will get you just about anywhere you need to go.
+Those who seek walkability and accessibility will love downtown Portland.
+Walking is the transportation of choice.
+Portland has 200 foot long blocks and a high concentration of amenities within one square mile.
+When you do need to reach the many other neighborhoods, the streetcar buses and light rail will get you just about anywhere you need to go.

-If you’re a foodie who wants plenty of options nearby, then downtown Portland will not disappoint.
+If you’re a foodie who wants plenty of options then downtown Portland will not disappoint.
 Portland is known for its abundance of food trucks.
-The Alder pod at SW 10th & Alder is one of the city’s largest, and its downtown location draws a rush of lunch-break workers from nearby office buildings.
-Luckily, there are plenty of trucks to thin out the crowd.
-Nong’s Khao Man Gai is a local favorite, serving up a chicken and rice dish that is simple and delicious.
+The Alder pod at SW 10th & Alder is one of the city’s largest and its downtown location draws a rush of lunch-break workers from nearby office buildings.
+Luckily there are plenty of trucks to thin out the crowd.
+Nong’s Khao Man Gai is a local favorite serving up a chicken and rice dish that is simple and delicious.

 Many businesses are based in downtown Portland.
-Those who work in the area are often drawn to the idea of living there, too.
-Portland is known for some sticky traffic situations, particularly during rush hour traffic.
+Those who work in the area are often drawn to the idea of living there too.
+Portland is known for some sticky traffic situations during rush hour traffic.
 Living and working in downtown Portland allows you to avoid that completely, while enjoying the energy of the city as it wakes up to a new day.

-All types of people are drawn to downtown Portland living, where culture thrives and eating options overwhelm.
-If the urban lifestyle is right for you, Portland’s accessible, compact, and friendly downtown area will fulfill your need without overwhelming your nerves.
+All types of people are drawn to downtown Portland.
+Due to living where culture thrives and eating options overwhelm.
+If the urban lifestyle is right for you, Portland’s compact and friendly downtown will meet your needs without overwhelming your nerves.
 It’s a unique downtown that strikes the perfect balance of lively and manageable.

 Where to live